Debunking Myths About Chronic Conditions

 In honor of Health Literacy Month this October, MI Blues Perspectives is starting a monthly series to help you understand the facts.

-Over the next nine months, we’ll explore most of the major chronic conditions including heart disease, cancer and diabetes, as well as obesity, arthritis, Alzheimer’s Disease, epilepsy and tooth decay.
+Over the next year, we’ll explore most of the major chronic conditions including heart disease, cancer and diabetes, as well as obesity, arthritis, Alzheimer’s Disease, epilepsy and tooth decay.

 We’ll be addressing the top five myths about each disease.
 For example, did you know: